Welcome to our new website!

 The period for public comment on the proposed amendment to 55 Pa.Code Chapter 5230 Psychiatric Rehabilitation Services closed on August 8, 2022.
 To view the list of public commentators and open and read their comments, go to: http://www.irrc.state.pa.us/regulations/fullList.cfm?ID=3358&typ=ppc

 At the close of the Public Comment period, OMHSAS will begin a review of all comments received and will prepare the “final form” of Chapter 5230.
-This is a lengthy process that culminates with formal review by the Independent Regulatory Review Commission during a public hearing.
+This is a lengthy process that culminates with a formal review by the Independent Regulatory Review Commission during a public hearing.
 Until then, this publication is a proposal and will not be enforced.
-Please continue to operate under Chapter 5230 as codified on May 11, 2013.
+Please continue to operate under Chapter 5230 as codified on May 11, 2013

 PRA Update